Visa policy of Australia

-Under the Migration Regulations 1994, certain persons are defined as holding a valid visa, without having pursued the standard Australian visa process, including certain visitors, mostly linked to foreign militaries and governments, eligible for entry under the special purpose visa, pursuant to a variety of Australian laws and international agreements.
+Under the Migration Regulations 1994, certain persons are taken to hold a valid visa without applying through the standard Australian visa process, including certain visitors, principally those connected with foreign governments or armed forces, who qualify for entry under the special purpose visa provisions established under the Migration Act 1958 and related regulations.

-Nationals of all other countries will need to apply for the Visitor visa online.
+Nationals of all other countries must apply for a visa before travelling to Australia.

-Since 1 September 2015, Australia ceased to issue visa labels on visa holders' passports, and all visas are issued and recorded on a central database.
-Visa records can only be accessed through Visa Entitlement Verification Online (VEVO), a digital verification service provided by the Department of Home Affairs.
+Since 1 September 2015, Australia has ceased issuing visa labels as evidence of visa status, with all visas issued and recorded electronically.
+Visa holders can access their visa records and conditions through Visa Entitlement Verification Online (VEVO), a digital verification service provided by the Department of Home Affairs.